Open-system dynamics in local Lindbladians with chaotic spectra: Locality structure of eigenoperators

 To get the expressions for coefficients $f,g$ in terms of the purity of the steady state, we make use of the bi-orthogonality relation in Eq.~\eqref{eq:bi-orthogonal}.
 Then the vanishing overlap of non steady-state left eigenoperator with $r^{(0)}$ in Eq.~\eqref{eq:NI-r0} results in \eq{\frac{f^{(k)}}{\sqrt{2 p_{ss}}} + \sqrt{1-\frac{1}{2p_{ss}}} \hat{\beta}.\vec{g}^{(k)}=0, \ \text{ for } k=1,2,3. } Using the normalization condition $|\vec{g}^{(k)}|^2=1-|f^{(k)}|^2$ and introducing parameter $\mu_k:=\hat{\beta}.\vec{g}^{(k)}/|\vec{g}^{(k)}|$, we obtain the relation \eq{ |f^{(k)}|^2 = \frac{|\mu_k|^2\ (2 p_{ss}-1)}{1+|\mu_k|^2(2p_{ss}-1)} .} Since, by definition, $|\mu_k|^2\leq 1$ we get an upper bound $|f^{(k)}|^2\leq 1-\frac{1}{2 p_{ss}}$.
 This expression is in contrast with the right eigenoperators, where the coefficient corresponding to $\mathbb{I}$ is strictly zero in Eq.~\eqref{eq:NI-rk}.
 The size distribution of the right eigenoperators relied heavily on this traceless nature of the $r^{(k)\neq0}$.
 In the following, we will see that the left eigenoperators being traceful will lead to quite distinct features in their size distribution.
-The left eigenoperators also become traceless in cases when the steady state is maximally mixed, leading to $p_{ss}=1/2$ (e.g., when all jump operators are hermitian).
+The left eigenoperators also become traceless in cases when the steady state is maximally mixed, leading to $p_{ss}=1/2$ (e.g., when all jump operators are Hermitian).
+This is a consequence of bi-orthogonality condition in Eq.~\eqref{eq:bi-orthogonal}, which requires all left eigenoperators with $\lambda\neq0$ to be orthogonal to the maximally mixed steady state $\hat{r}_0\propto \mathbb{I}$.
 However, as long as $p_{ss}$ deviates from this limiting value, at least some of the non-steady left eigenoperators become traceful.

 Proceeding similarly as we did for the right eigenoperators, we can estimate the total weight of the left eigenoperator on basis operators of size $s$ for eigenvalue $\lambda=M\lambda_0$.
 A possible eigenoperator will be of the form $\hat{l}= \otimes_{i=1}^M\hat{l}^{(1)}_i$, where first $M$ sites host an \emph{excited} eigenmode.
 The weight on the basis operators of size $s$ will correspond to the operator strings in $\hat{l}$ that are precisely of size $s$.
 Out of $M$ non-zero eigenmodes, $s$ of them should contribute as a non-identity operator with coefficient $1-|f|^2$, resulting in \eq{ p^L_{s}(\lambda=M\lambda_0) = \binom{M}{s} (1-|f|^2)^{s}\ (|f|^2)^{M-s}.} Then, using Eq.~\eqref{eq:NI-l-coeff}, the operator size distribution can be obtained as \eq{ p^L_{s}(\lambda=M\lambda_0) = , } where we have assumed $\mu_k:=\mu$ to be the same for all three left eigenoperators.